 Also, look for kosher options when buying packaged meat products.
 Kosher dietary laws prohibit the mixture of meat and milk, so in theory, kosher meat products should always be dairy-free (again, check the label and if cross-contamination is a concern, contact the company!)

 For vegans, the choices have grown extensively.
-You really can’t go wrong with a simple marinated Portobello (pictured below) thrown on the Q (meaty and delicious), but feel free to jazz up that shroom with some homemade barbecue sauce fixings.
+You really can’t go wrong with a simple marinated Portobello (pictured above) thrown on the Q (meaty and delicious), but feel free to jazz up that shroom with some homemade barbecue sauce fixings.

 Another great option is veggie burgers, whether homemade or store-bought.
 For store-bought, look to the following great brands:

 For many more meat and meat alternative options, see the No Dairy Product Lists.

 Surprisingly, many store-bought brands of bread have dairy, and most have other allergens like eggs, soy, wheat, etc. So this seemingly easy menu item is a touch more complex than you might think.
 My solution?
 I make my own:

 If you aren’t a baker, packaged varieties are available:

 Many more brands are listed in the No Dairy Product Lists – too many to list here!

 What would a summer barbecue be without some fantastic salads?
 Well, I have some good news, mayonnaise is actually dairy-free!
 (If you confuse eggs with dairy, don’t worry, you’re not alone.
 See t his post: Are Eggs Dairy?).
 Sure, there may be some weird flavored varieties that contain milk, but a true mayo is made with just oil and eggs.
 If you need egg-free, too, don’t be afraid of trialing vegan mayo.
 We actually prefer Vegenaise to regular mayonnaise!
 And when mixed into a potato salad, pasta salad, or coleslaw, the swap will typically go unnoticed.